israel-dryer/ttkbootstrap/docs/styleguide.md

 ### Square toggle button

-A square toggle button with an indicator that shifts left and right as it is toggled on and off.
-The background color alternates between the theme background color and the [color keyword](#colors) as indicated below.
+A square toggle button with an indicator that shifts left and right as it is toggled _on_ and _off_.
+The background color alternates between the theme background color and the [color keyword](#colors) selected as indicated below.

 ![square toggles](./assets/widget-styles/square-toggles.gif)